itsiggen/adversarial-alignment/README.md

 # Adversarial Alignment

 Adversarial Alignment is a framework for generating textual adversarial examples, developed for jailbreaking LLMs.
-The approach employs SFT and alignment techniques (RLHF/GRPO) to adapt a generation policy, and is thus agnostic to the model under attack and the adversarial goal.
+We use Reinforcement Learning from Oracle Feedback (RLOF), an approach similar to alignment techniques, to adapt a generation policy towards learning how to create adversarial inputs.
+This approach is agnostic to the adversarial goal, the model under attack, as well as any and all defenses (like guardrails), thus general in its applicability.

 <!-- ## Installation